nchlis/nchlis.github.io/2017_07_22/page.md

 ## The Actual Motivation
 Character to character Recurrent Neural Networks (RNNs) are a nice model

-to study properties of RNNs on a fun problem.
+to study the properties of RNNs on a fun problem.
 They are not the best models

 out there for sequence to sequence prediction, but they are easy and fun